Table of Contents

 Here's a general guideline to help you assess network response time:

-1. Low Latency: In general, lower network response times (latency) are better.
+- Low Latency: In general, lower network response times (latency) are good latency levels.
 For most applications, network latency under 50 milliseconds (ms) is considered excellent.
 This level of latency provides a near-instantaneous response, which is ideal for applications like web browsing, video streaming, and online gaming.

 Remember that what's considered good or bad network response time varies depending on the use case.
 Critical applications like financial trading platforms or emergency response systems demand extremely low latency, while non-real-time applications like email may tolerate higher latency.